Piturnah/piturnah.github.io/blog/haskell-is-effectful.md

 > What?
 These programming languages are clearly useless.
 How can I write code without I/O or even control flow?

 But we've missed something.
 Haskell is just as effectful as any other programming language.
 We are claiming an omission of *side*-effects, not of effects in general.
+You can [fire the missiles](https://www.youtube.com/watch?v=iSmkqocn0oQ&t=130) after all.

 ## When is an effect not a side-effect?